 If you believe that your examination was administered in a manner that substantially deviated from normal testing procedures, you may request a review of the procedures.
-If you experience a problem, verify with the test center administrator before you leave the test center that they will file a report regarding your issue-and request a copy of the incident number from that report.
+If you experience a problem, verify with the test center administrator before you leave the test center that they will file a report regarding your issue.

-If you wish to request a review, submit a completed Appeal Request form (at www.staterhc.org) detailing the specific nature of the alleged deviation from normal testing procedures.
-Be sure to include your examination discipline, administration date and test center location.
+If you wish to request a review, submit a completed Appeal Request Form (at www. staterhc.org) detailing the specific nature of the alleged deviation from normal testing procedures.
+Be sure to include your email address, along with the examination discipline, administration date and test center location.

 Because ARRT will investigate complaints only if they are received before your results have been released, you have only two days to submit the request.
-You may fax the appeal form to 651.681.3295.
+You may fax the appeal form to (651) 681-3295.